 How to answer questions in presentations exercise

-One of parts that most non-native speakers fear when doing business presentations in English is answering questions at the end.
+One of the parts that many people fear when doing business presentations in English is answering questions at the end.
 But you can be prepared, not only by predicting questions, but also in ways of dealing with them.
 For example, there are polite ways of not answering questions, or asking someone to repeat their question.
 It is a skill that everybody can learn.

 In this online exercise on presentations, we will look at the English vocabulary and phrases that are used for both introducing the question section in a presentation and for dealing with questions.
 Although the focus in this exercise is on business presentations, these phrases can be used in both other situations and types of presentations as well.